-Saka Boutique Hotel one of the best-rated locations, which is rank #4 accomodation in Nusa Penida Island.
+Saka Boutique Hotel is one of the best-rated locations, which is ranked #4 for accommodation in Nusa Penida Island.
 Situated 7 km from Broken Beach, and 400 m from Gamat Bay.

 The units at the hotel come with a seating area and a flat-screen TV.
 Each room is fitted with a private bathroom.
 All guest rooms at Saka Boutique Hotel include air conditioning and a desk.
-A restaurant is conveniently located within the hotel grounds, this gives guests the freedom to get out of their room and to mingle with like minded travellers whilst enjoying a cool drink or tasty meal.
+A restaurant is conveniently located within the hotel grounds, this gives guests the freedom to get out of their room and to mingle with like-minded travelers whilst enjoying a cool drink or tasty meal.

 A swimming pool is also available for hotel guests to use.
 Set amongst a tropical garden, it provides cool comfort on a hot, sunny day.
-The roof top deck is a great place to gather to enjoy a sundowner and to experience stunningly beautiful sunsets on offer in Toyapakeh.
+The rooftop deck is a great place to gather to enjoy a sundowner and experience stunningly beautiful sunsets on offer in Toyapakeh.